C0deWiser/polyglot/readme.md

     npgettext(string $context, string $singular, string $plural, int $count): string

-> Other directives, that allows to override current domain and category, are not supported.
+> Other directives, that allows to override current text domain and category are also supported.

 ### The Power of Gettext